 mobile genetic elements to eradicate pests should be recognized and discussed,

-and not left to the fatuous embellishments of those profiting
+and not left to the fatuous embellishments of those profiting from the

 The piggyBac transposon is used in genetic engineering of pest